albertywu/flowshift/README.md

 A plugin is simply a transform function as defined below.
 If the function returns a string, then the file is written with the value of the returned string.
 If the return value is undefined, nothing happens to the original file.

-Plugin functions are after calling the cli command `jscodeshift`.
+Plugin functions are invoked by the cli command `jscodeshift`.

 ```js
 function transform(fileInfo: FileInfo, api: Api, options: Options): string | undefined {